Coronavirus claims one more life in Islamabad

 Data collected by ‘The News’ on Saturday reveals that as many as 343 new cases of coronavirus illness have been reported from the twin cities of Islamabad and Rawalpindi in last 24 hours while another 691 confirmed patients have achieved cure from the disease taking number of recoveries to 9,116 in the region.

-On Saturday, there were 5,557 active cases of coronavirus illness in the ICT according to the official figure released by the National Command and Control Centre.

-In Rawalpindi district, as many as 118 new patients have been tested positive for COVID-19 taking tally to 5,053 of which a total of 2,587 have so far been discharged after treatment from healthcare facilities while 242 have lost their lives, said Executive District Officer (Health) Dr. Sohail Ahmed Chaudhary while talking to ‘The News’ on Saturday.
+In Rawalpindi district, as many as 118 new patients have been tested positive for COVID-19 taking tally to 5,053 of which a total of 2,587 have so far been discharged after treatment from healthcare facilities while 242 have lost their lives, said Executive District Officer (Health) Dr. Sohail Ahmed Chaudhary .

-He added that at present, as many as 645 confirmed patients of COVID-19 have been undergoing treatment at the healthcare facilities in the district while some 1,579 confirmed patients of the disease have been in isolation at their homes in the district.
-Another 5,960 suspects of the disease are under home quarantine in the district, he said.
+He added that at present, as many as 645 confirmed patients of COVID-19 have been undergoing treatment at the healthcare facilities in the district.